Decoupling Data Layouts from Bounding Volume Hierarchies: Compilation

 \subsection{Destructor Specialization}

 Destructor specialization is the process of mapping logical field access in the ADT (destruction) to physical memory, as specified by the layout (specialization).
 This is conducted through a field resolution process: given a destructed field from the ADT, the compiler determines the corresponding memory access or derivation in the layout specification. \Cref{alg:concretization} presents a simplified version of this process.
 The algorithm operates as a syntax-directed macro expansion: it traverses the layout specification to find the declaration of the requested field, then recursively expands that declaration into concrete memory operations.
 This approach exploits the compositionality of layout transformations---a field access through multiple primitives expands by recursively applying each transformation's interpretation rules, yielding a \emph{path}.
+For example, accessing the \code{bounds} field in~\Cref{figure:pbrt-layout} yields the path ($\mathcal{B}$, \code{nodes[I]}, \code{bounds}): start at the base structure $\mathcal{B}$ (a compiler-generated name), index into the direct group \code{nodes} via reference \code{I}, and load field \code{bounds}. ~\Cref{figure:pbrt-lower-example} provides the complete destructor specialization of closest-hit ray tracing.